 True discipline comes more from within than without and it is the result of steadily developing inner growth.
 Just as the very young child must first learn to stand before she or he can walk, she must develop an inward order through work before she is able to choose and carry out her own acts.
 Surprisingly enough, Montessori found that it was through the very liberty inherent in her classrooms that the children were given the means to reveal their inner or self-discipline.
-Independence did not diminish respect for authority but rather deepened it.
-One of the things that awakened her greatest interest was that order and discipline seemed to be so closely united that they resulted in freedom.

-1 This 'approach' to discipline and classroom management was first published by Mary Conroy and Wm.
+&lt;sup>1 This 'approach' to discipline and classroom management was first published by Mary Conroy and Wm.
 Bravo in Tomorrow's Child Magazine (2000 reprint).